masxxiii/OpenGLBasic/README.md

 ## Info:
 A simple program that uses the OpenTK framework to draw a custom shape using OpenGL's primitive types such as LineLoop and Polygon.
 OpenTK is a C# graphics library superseding the Tao Framework.

 The project should be opened in **Microsoft Visual Studio**.
 Simply compile the project and run it.
 You will be presented with an interface.
-On the menu strip choose **Draw** and then choose **Lines** to create a shape using LineLoop primitive.
+On the menu strip choose **Draw** and then choose **Lines** to draw a shape using LineLoop primitive.

 <p align="center">
   <img src="./gitResources/1.PNG" alt="UI" width="300" height="300">